What Is a French Drain?

 Choice of Materials

 The gravel or rock needed for a French drain can range from $10 to $60 per cubic yard, depending on the quality and type.
-Other materials, such as geotextile fabric and sand for a soil barrier, can cost between $0.50 to $1.00 per linear foot.
-These costs vary based on factors like material quality and supplier pricing.
+Other materials, such as geotextile fabric and soil barrier sand, can cost between $0.50 and $1.00 per linear foot.
+These costs vary based on factors such as material quality and supplier pricing.

 Additional Costs to Consider

-In addition to the primary installation expenses, homeowners should budget for a few added costs both upfront and over the lifetime of the drain.
+In addition to the main installation costs, homeowners should plan for a few extra expenses, both at the start and throughout the drain’s life.

 Permit Costs